MathieuMorel62/holbertonschool-interview/README.md

 15. [**Linear Skip**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/linear_skip): This project implements a search for values in a chained list optimized by a fast track called "skip list".
 A skip list is a data structure that allows faster searches than a traditional chained list using "express lanes".
 This project was designed to improve the temporal complexity of linear searches in chained lists by adding this optimization layer.

+16. [**Starwars API**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/starwars_api): This project is developing an API to access information from characters from Star Wars movies.
+It uses the public Star Wars API to retrieve character data based on the movie identifier given as an argument.
+This project is particularly useful for Star Wars developers and fans wishing to explore in a programmed way the details of the different characters in the movies.

 ------------------

 ## Contact